The ALF Fellows Program

 A new cohort of Fellows is selected annually to begin the program each May.
 Invitations are sent out on a rolling basis beginning in November of the preceding year.

-What happens after I submit my nomination application form?
+What happens after I submit a nomination form?

-Your nomination is current for two selection cycles (e.g., for the 2026 and 2027 cohorts).
-If you are not selected within that two-year period, your nomination will expire.
+A nomination remains active for two full selection cycles (for example, for both the 2026 and 2027 cohorts).
+If the candidate is not extended an invitation within that two-year period, the nomination expires and must be renewed.

-If an invitation is not extended within two years, your nomination will expire and is no longer current.
-To be considered again, a new nomination must be submitted on your behalf by an ALF Senior Fellow.
+If an invitation is not extended within two years, the nomination will expire.
+To have the candidate considered again, a new nomination must be submitted on their behalf.

 Already accepted into the ALF Fellows Program?